Working on a remote HPC system

 Logging in

 The first step in using a cluster is to establish a connection from our laptop to the cluster, via the Internet and/or your organization’s network.
 We use a program called the Secure SHell (or ssh) client for this.
-Make sure you have an SSH client installed on your laptop.
-Refer to the UNIX intro to HPC section for more details.
+This establishes a temporary encrypted connection between your laptop and the compute cluster.

 Test if ssh is installed before proceeding